martyuk/the-course/content/en/ads/beru-3.md

 +++
-title = "где-то радуется сотрудник Беру" kinescope = "pk7bSfvJRodAtFnwuewzzW"
+title = "one happy Beru employee" kinescope = "pk7bSfvJRodAtFnwuewzzW"
 more = "no"
 weight = "88"